-I find that entrepreneurs respond to mentor-driven strategies.
-This finding shows that the intervention of mentors can significantly influence entrepreneurial decisions and strategic direction, leading to better outcomes for startups.
+Moreover, I show that the advice provided by mentors can significantly influence entrepreneurial decisions and strategic direction, leading to better outcomes for startups.
 The counterfactual analysis investigates the value of advice in guiding entrepreneurs to set and prioritize tasks.
 The findings reveal the critical role of mentorship in shaping the strategic decisions that drive entrepreneurial success.
-I find a significant heterogeneity in the benefits from mentors strategic guidance among startups in different sectors.
-In uncertain environments where quality is hard to observe, passive mentorship approach is more effective